 This procedure usually takes around 30 minutes to 45 minutes.
 It is highly recommended to have your dental cleaning, or scale and polish, once every six months to maintain good oral health.

 We usually think of tooth extraction as a painful or fearful experience, but this was back in the day.
-Today however, we have anesthesia, which could be either local, general, or a little bit of everything.
+Today however, we have available options for anesthesia.
 A dental extraction is the removal of teeth from the dental alveolus (socket) in the alveolar bone.
 Extractions are performed for a wide variety of reasons, but most commonly to remove teeth that have become unrestorable through tooth decay, periodontal disease, or dental trauma; especially when they are associated with toothache.

-At Klinika Dental Clinic, we aim to provide you with the best service for tooth extraction in Dubai.
+At Klinika Dental Clinic in Dubai, we aim to provide you with the best service for tooth extraction.
 Our dentists would not recommend an extraction if it can be restored or saved with other dental treatments available.
-Our diligent team of dentists and oral surgeons are equipped with modern technology and will ensure precision while keeping the process as pain-free as possible.
+Our diligent team of dentists is equipped with modern technology and will ensure precision while keeping the process as pain-free as possible.

 Periapical x-ray is the imaging test that captures every detail of the tooth from the surface of a tooth to its roots within the gums.
 It is an effective method to record changes in the bone structure, roots of the tooth, and caries under the crown surface.
 Each periapical x-ray shows only a section of the upper or lower jaw.

 In many cases, it is only when a dental problem arises that people feel the urge to visit a dentist.
 People almost have no idea that this bad habit could lead to serious consequences.
 Many conditions can be asymptomatic or show symptoms that might not seem too serious until they progress to more severe stages.
 The general dentist can check the patient’s oral health, find potential problems, assess the situation, and make recommendations to stop them from getting worse.